graphql/graphql-wg/rfcs/glossary/Appendix C -- Glossary.md

 **Definition**: a software capable of executing a GraphQL request and returning a GraphQL response according to this specification.

+Examples: GitHub GraphQL API, Shopify GraphQL API, etc...

 Note: The specification has no concept of client and server.
 While most services are implemented as servers, this is not a requirement and execution can happen anywhere as long as it conforms to the specification.

+### (GraphQL) implementation

+**Definition**: the software used to implement a service.
+Implementations may be schema-first or code-first.

+Examples: graphql-js, Hot Chocolate, graphql-java, etc...